LLNL/RAJA/docs/sphinx/dev_guide/build_configurations.rst

 for CI testing on GitHub.
 Currently, we use Azure Pipelines for Linux, Windows, and MacOS builds.

-You can reproduce these builds locally for testing with the following steps:
+You can reproduce these builds locally for testing with the following steps if you have Docker installed.

   #.
 Run the command to build a local Docker image: